shotgunsoftware/python-api/docs/cookbook/attachments.rst

     Optional display name of the local file.
 This is set to the filename by default.

 * **local_path** :obj:`str`:
     The full local path to the file.
-ShotGrid will find the LocalStorage that has the most specific match to this path and automatically assign that LocalStorage to the file.
+Flow Production Tracking will find the LocalStorage that has the most specific match to this path and automatically assign that LocalStorage to the file.